Saidivakarbusala-2003/Emertxe/Mp3_Tag_Reader_&_Editor/README.md

 Sai Divakar Busala

 ## 📄 License
-This project is for educational purposes.
+This project is open-source and free to use for learning purposes.